qirolab/nuxt-sanctum-authentication/README.md

 ---

-## `useSanctumAuth()`
+## `useSanctum()`

 ### **Purpose**

-`useSanctumAuth()` is the primary composable for managing authentication within your application.
+`useSanctum()` is the primary composable for managing authentication within your application.
 It consolidates various authentication-related functionalities, including logging in, logging out, and accessing the current authenticated user.

 ### **Properties**

 * `options`:

     * This computed property gives you access to the module's configuration options, such as API endpoints and other settings.
-It mirrors the output of `useSanctumOptions()` but is conveniently accessible within `useSanctumAuth()`.
+It mirrors the output of `useSanctumOptions()` but is conveniently accessible within `useSanctum()`.

 * `user`: